 Soda Rock Winery

-Ken and Diane Wilson’s winery made international news when it was destroyed in the Kincade fire.
+Ken and Diane Wilson’s winery made international news when it was destroyed in the 2019 Kincade fire.
 Images of the devastation went viral, with only local artist Brian Tedrick’s giant metal sculpture of a boar named Lord Snort and an original stone wall dating to 1869 unscathed.
 Within three days of the reopening of Highway 128 south of Jimtown, Soda Rock reopened for tastings, in a tin-roofed special-events barn adjacent to the destroyed structures.
-Some of the rubble had yet to be cleared from the site in late January, yet the barn was packed with folks that day eager to taste.

-Soda Rock pours several wines, and there are plenty of boldly flavored cabernet sauvignons and other Bordeaux-style reds on the menu.
-They include The Five-Star General ($65), Twisted Rail ($48) and Spur Ridge ($45) Alexander Valley cabernet sauvignons.
+Soda Rock continues to hold tastings in the special-events barn and pours several wines; there are plenty of boldly flavored cabernet sauvignons and other Bordeaux-style reds on the menu.
+They include The Five-Star General ($58), Twisted Rail ($52) and Spur Hill ($45) Alexander Valley cabernet sauvignons.
 Private tastings and wine and cheese pairings are available.

 8015 Highway 128, Healdsburg, 707-433-3303, sodarockwinery.com.